 MITTENS (sizes for children and adults)

-Peace Pals, up to 7” tall (with medium brown and dark brown faces)
+Peace Pals up to 7" (with light, medium and dark brown faces)

 For more information about items we currently need, please check out our latest newsletter.